Lawrence Rothman: 2015–2017: The Book of Law

 In 2014, Rothman signed to Downtown Records and began work on their debut album, The Book of Law, with producer Justin Raisen.
-Rothman came up with a list of dream collaborators, including Duff McKagan from Guns N' Roses, Kim Gordon, Angel Olsen, and Nick Zinner from the Yeah Yeah Yeahs, whom Raisen brought into their studio.
+Rothman created a list of dream collaborators, including Duff McKagan from Guns N' Roses, Kim Gordon, Angel Olsen, and Nick Zinner from the Yeah Yeah Yeahs, whom Raisen brought into their studio.
 The two used Rothman's journals as the basis for the lyrics and emotional mood of the record.
-In an interview with The FADER, Rothman stated that the recording process was fraught and dramatic, with “drug ODs [from others in the camp], fist fights, jail, police getting called on [Raisen] by record companies, threatening to cut a guy's neck off on Thanksgiving".
+In an interview with the FADER, Rothman stated that the recording process was fraught and dramatic, with “drug ODs [from others in the camp], fist fights, jail, police getting called on [Raisen] by record companies, threatening to cut a guy's neck off on Thanksgiving".

 2021: Good Morning, America and Not a Son

-In October 2020, Rothman announced sophomore album "Good Morning, America" and spoken word counterpart album "Not a Son".
-The first single was "Decent Man" a duet with Grammy award winning singer songwriter Lucinda Williams.
+In October 2020, Rothman announced sophomore album Good Morning, America and spoken word counterpart album Not a Son.
+The first single was Decent Man a duet with Grammy award winning singer songwriter Lucinda Williams.
 The song a politically charged statement on 2020 America was Written and Produced By Lawrence Rothman.
-"Good Morning America" was released on July 16, 2021.
+Good Morning America was released on July 16, 2021.
 Guest included Lucinda Williams, Amanda Shires, Katie Pruitt, Marissa Nadler, Caroline Rose, Mary Lattimore, Pino Palladino, and Girlpool.
-On Oct 10, 2021 "Not A Son" Rothman's spoken word poetry album was released featuring members of Thundercats band harpist Mary Lattimore and guitarist Nick Zinner of the Yeah Yeah Yeahs.
+On Oct 10, 2021 Not A Son Rothman's spoken word poetry album was released featuring members of Thundercats band harpist Mary Lattimore and guitarist Nick Zinner of the Yeah Yeah Yeahs.